Application Process

 Book an interview (schedule link available in Google Classroom)

 Interviews: Before being accepted into the program, you must complete an interview with a Co-Op teacher.
 They will ask you questions about your interests and your goals to help find a suitable placement.
 Interviews will be booked through Google Classroom.
-You will need to have the following:
+You will need to have the following the day of the meeting:

-Signed TDSB student Co-Op expression of interest form uploaded to GC
+Signed TDSB student Co-Op expression of interest form (you got a copy at the meeting)

-Applying for Central placements: monitor Google Classroom for opportunities, especially for central placements as many start in April/May.
+If applying for Central placements: Book your interview as soon as possible and monitor Google Classroom for opportunities, especially for central placements as many start early April/May.

-We will only find out your timetable in late June, you will be added to a separate Google Classroom once we know whether you were scheduled in co-op, and which semester you will be timetabled.
+We will only find out your timetable in late June, and sometimes later, you will be added to a separate Google Classroom once we know whether you were scheduled in co-op, and which semester you will be timetabled.

 Looking for a placement